Los Angeles Dog Bite Attorneygreylawpi2021-06-29T06:44:19+00:00

 Dog bites can be physically and emotionally damaging.
 After a dog bite, injured individuals and family members of those who have died often wonder about their rights.
 At Grey Law, your local dog bite lawyer in Los Angeles, we understand the complex nature of dog bite cases.
-We can help you pursue justice while offering the compassionate support you need.
+We can help you pursue justice, while offering the compassionate support you need.

-- In the US, 4.5 million dog bites are recorded every year (CDC).
+In the US, 4.5 million dog bites are recorded every year (CDC).

-- Dog-related injuries made up over a third of total homeowner’s liability insurance claims in 2015.
+Dog-related injuries made up over a third of total homeowner’s liability insurance claims in 2015.
 The cost of insurance settlements also rose by 16% in the same year.

-- When a dog attacks, a child between ages 5-9 is statistically most likely to be bitten.
+When a dog attacks, a child between ages 5-9 is statistically most likely to be bitten.

 Every dog has the potential to bite, and all owners are responsible for their pets.
 These statistics aren’t intended to scare you, but to highlight the serious issues of dog bites from pets, loose pets, and stray animals.

 Responsibility shapes the outcome of dog bite cases, and every state has different dog bite laws.
-In California, your Los Angeles dog bite attorney will help you understand the state and local laws that may affect your case.
+In California, an attorney well-versed in cases regarding canine attacks will help you understand the state and local laws that may affect your case.
 California uses a strict liability rule in deciding dog bite cases.